Weekly news for May 17, 2017

 The State of Homelessness in King County

 Homelessness is a crisis in King County.
-In 2015 alone, nearly 10,000 people are experiencing homelessness on a given day, and nearly 40 percent are unsheltered.
-People are homeless on average for more than 100 days, and they return to homelessness after being housed nearly 20 percent of the time.
+Over 10,000 people are experiencing homelessness on a given day, and nearly 40 percent are unsheltered.
 Racial disparities are stark, with Native Americans seven times more likely to experience homelessness than Whites, and African Americans five times more likely.